ongardie/configs/debian-on-zfs.md

 ## Install `debootstrap`, ZFS, etc

-Use ZFS from backports because it has updates and bug fixes.
+For Bookworm, use ZFS from backports because it has updates and bug fixes:

 ```sh
 cat > /etc/apt/sources.list <<'END'